 While driver negligence comes in any number of forms, several basic categories play significant roles in many of the accidents on our roadways:

 Impaired driving.
 While everyone who’s old enough to drive understands the dangers associated with driving under the influence of alcohol, many drivers continue to make the deadly decision to drink or take drugs and drive.
 Impaired drivers endanger everyone with whom they share the road.

 Distracted driving.
-Distracted driving is so dangerous and has become such a significant safety issue that the U.S. government has devoted a website to the topic, , which characterizes the three primary categories of distracted driving:
+Distracted driving is so dangerous and has become such a significant safety issue that the U.S. government has devoted a website to the topic, distraction.gov, which characterizes the three primary categories of distracted driving:

 - Driving while one’s vision is focused on anything other than driving safely

 - Driving while one’s hands are occupied by doing anything other than driving safely

 - Driving while one’s thoughts are on anything other than driving safely

 Driving is a complex task that requires total concentration, and drivers who multitask don’t give their primary job of driving safely the attention that it deserves and demands.
 The pinnacle of all driver distractions is smartphone use, which not only increases in prevalence but also manages to meld all three categories of distraction into one exponentially deadly activity.